yehjxraymond/wqu_econometrics_group_proj/index.md

 4 | 0.07037 | -40.53 | 87.07 | 0.2646128
 5 | 0.09245 | -90.1 | 186.19 | 0.30329

+Comparing the non-seasonal models, we can see that model2, ARIMA(0,2,2) is the best model.

-Comparing the different models, we can see that model4, ARIMA(0,2,0)(0,0,2)12, stands out as the best model for the forecast.
+However, if we take seasonality into account, we can see that model4, ARIMA(0,2,0)(0,0,2)12, stands out as the best model for the forecast.

 ### Forecast the future evolution of Case-Shiller Index using the ARMA model.
 Test model using in-sample forecasts